zacbrannelly/zengine/README.md

 ## Platform Compatibility

 ZEngine has primarily been developed and tested on MacOS.
-It contains Visual Studio files however these are not maintained and may not work as expected.
-The project is not currently compatible with Linux, however this is a planned feature.
+Currently other platforms are not supported.
+However, the engine is designed to be platform agnostic and should be able to run on other platforms with some effort.